apollographql/supergraph-demo-k8s-graph-ops/README.md

 and 3 subgraph services [subgraphs/base/subgraphs.yaml](subgraphs/base/subgraphs.yaml):

-`make demo-k8s` then runs the following in a loop until the query succeeds or 2 min timeout:
+`make demo` then runs the following in a loop until the query succeeds or 2 min timeout:

 ### Make a GraphQL Query